NSC15/hi-lo-number-game/README.md

 - Just below the repository control bar, there is a green Gitpod button.
 - This will then open the project in Gitpod for you (if gitpod is installed).

 ## Credits

 - Reuben Ferrante - CI Mentor for code expertise and project planning
 - Bootstrap - Use of Grid System and Modals
 - Google Fonts - Permanent Marker Font
-- Slack Community - In particular Dave Horrocks for answering any issues along the way to completing the project.
+- Slack Community - In particular Dave Horrocks for answering any issues along the way to completing the project